Possible superconductivity in multi-layer-graphene by application of a gate voltage: Conclusion

 \section{Conclusion}

-We studied the behavior of the resistance of several multigraphene samples as a function of temperature and magnetic field and under the influence of a bias voltage applied normal to the graphene planes. \black{Taking into account relevant literature on granular superconductors as well as the one obtained recently for the internal interfaces in graphite samples, it appears natural to assume that the transition in the resistance that develops at $T \sim 15~$K with negative bias voltage is related to a non-percolative superconducting-like state}.
-The results indicate that a negative voltage increases the carrier density and the Fermi level in certain regions of the samples achieving the necessary minimum density to trigger superconductivity.
-Shubnikov-de Haas oscillations in the magnetoresistance and above 4~T indicate an increase in average of the carrier density of one order of magnitude relative to the one obtained in bulk graphite samples (without bias voltage).
-A large enough magnetic field in both directions suppresses the transition.
-However, we found quantitative and qualitative differences in the behavior of the resistance upon field direction.
-The overall results also indicate that the carrier density is not homogeneous in the studied multigraphene samples in agreement with previous reports based on EFM and SdH oscillations experiments.
+We studied the behavior of the resistance of several MLG samples as a function of temperature and magnetic field and under the influence of a gate voltage applied normal to the graphene planes.
+Taking into account relevant literature on granular superconductors as well as the one obtained recently for the internal interfaces in graphite samples, it appears natural to assume that the transition in the resistance that develops at $T \sim 17$~K with negative gate voltage is related to a non-percolative superconducting-like state.
+Several open questions remain, as for example why the apparent transition temperature is about 17~K and not at much higher temperatures, as measured from direct measurements of the response of the embedded interfaces in graphite lamellae${\text{\cite{bal13},\cite{schcar}}}$ or in water treated graphite powders ${\text{\cite{sch12}}}$.
+A possible answer to this important question is probably related to the electric field triggering of the $3D$ (and not $2D$) connecting paths between the already superconducting regions, these last much less influenced by the electric field.
+In this case the $3D$ superconductivity temperature in graphite should be much near the $3D$ graphite intercalated compounds${\text{\cite{han65},\cite{wel05}}}$ than in the discovered $2D$ superconductivity.
+The observed magnetic field effects would influence the connecting paths and not the intrinsic superconducting regions.
+Three dimensional paths and not only $2D$ appear necessary in order to explain the weak field anisotropy.
+Finally, we would like to note the report on gate-induced superconductivity in carbon nanotubes${\text{\cite{yan12}}}$ at temperatures above 12~K, results that support the findings of these studies.